What is the primary focus of a research study's methodology?

 Test your knowledge of criminal justice research methods with flashcards and multiple-choice questions.
 Each question comes with hints and explanations.
 Prepare to ace your exam!

-Other aspects of the research study, such as the literature review, theoretical framework, and discussion of implications, are important but serve different roles in the overall research process.
-The literature review provides context and background, the theoretical framework guides the study's direction, and the discussion interprets the findings and highlights their significance.
-However, it is the methodology that fundamentally shapes how data is collected and analyzed, which is at the heart of any rigorous research study.
+While other aspects, such as the literature review, theoretical framework, and discussion of implications, are important components of a research study, they serve different purposes.
+The literature review provides context and background, the theoretical framework helps to guide the study’s focus, and the discussion addresses the significance of the findings and their impact.
+However, these elements do not define how the data was collected, which is central to the methodology.

 Subscribe